Roaring0202/go-pastebin/README.md

 # Snippetbox

-This application was developed by following the [Let's Go book by Alex Edwards](https://lets-go.alexedwards.net/).

-It's a full-stack Go web application called Snippetbox that lets people paste and share snippets of text — a bit like GitHub's Gists or Pastebin.
+This is a full-stack Go web application called Snippetbox that lets people paste and share snippets of text — a bit like GitHub's Gists or Pastebin.

 ## Features